ashafaei/OD-test/README.md

 # Publication Information
 This repository accompanies the paper "Does Your Model Know the Digit 6 Is Not a Cat?
-A Less Biased Evaluation of Outlier Detectors."
-[ArXiv]() (to be added).
+A Less Biased Evaluation of Outlier Detectors." [[ArXiv]()] (to be added).

-Bibex:
+Bibtex:
 ```bibtex
 @article{Shafaei2018,
 author = {Shafaei, Alireza and Schmidt, Mark and Little, James J.},